The Mind Reading Mirage: Common Mistakes in Understanding Others

 This pattern involves the anterior cingulate cortex, which monitors for potential future threats and generates worry about possible negative outcomes.
 A single ambiguous social interaction becomes the foundation for predicting relationship breakdown, social rejection, or professional failure.

-I consistently observe this pattern in clients who experienced early attachment disruption.
+I consistently observe this pattern in individuals who experienced early attachment disruption.
 Their brains learned to scan for signs of abandonment or rejection, then generate elaborate predictions about impending loss.
 A friend’s cancelled dinner plan becomes evidence of friendship decline.
 A colleague’s brief response suggests professional ostracism.

 The prediction system feeds on itself: catastrophic thinking increases anxiety, which makes neutral social cues feel more threatening, which generates more catastrophic predictions.
 Breaking this cycle requires rewiring the connection between social uncertainty and threat prediction.